 Dietary and lifestyle adjustments can alleviate GERD-related symptoms in most cases and rarely would patients require long term medication or surgery.
 For example, avoiding a heavy meal within 2 hours of bedtime or lying down just after a full meal can allow your body more time for digestion.
 If there are foods you know would trigger reflux and heartburn, you may reduce consumption of those food or be required to eliminate those foods completely from your diet.

 More in-depth investigation into heartburn and reflux would be to identify the underlying issue that is causing GERD.
-A gastroscopy, for one, is often required for further evaluation.
+A gastroscopy, for one, is often required in Singapore for further evaluation of heartburn.
 For persistent cases, a 24-hour pH study may be carried out to study the amount of acid in your stomach and oesophagus.

 Copyright © Alpine Surgical Practice | Terms & Conditions